-ams-broker.cfg The configuration file for clients to connect to the broker.
+dhcpd.conf The configuration file for clients to connect to the broker.
+This configuration has to be done in the VSO option 43 of DHCP server, so that the OmniSwitch in the network receive the details of Broker IP/Port automatically.
+For example: option 43 140 IP-address=10.10.0.1 The default port is 8883.
+There is no need to specify the default port value.
+In case you need to modify the default port value, use the below syntax.
+Note that you need to modify Broker protocol stack as well to reflect the new port configured as part of below configuration. option 43 140 IP-address=10.10.0.1 141 5555 142 Note.
+If an OmniSwitch is configured as the DHCP server, then the dhcpd.conf need to be stored at /flash/switch. ams-broker.cfg Manually modify the ams-broker.cfg file that can be found in the /flash/ working/pkg/ams folder for clients to connect to the broker.
 The broker IP can be updated as part of "-h" option in the file.
-For example: -h 10.135.82.43 config-sync.cfg The config-sync configuration file provides configuration options to star the config-sync.
-Some of the user configurable parameters are as follows - community: The community that the client belongs to topics: The list of topics and SNMP table mapping that the client subscribes to synchronize configuration in.
+The file is located at /flash/ working/pkg/ams folder in the switch.
+For example: -h 10.135.82.43 config-sync.cfg The config-sync configuration file provides configuration options to start the config-sync.
+The file is located at /flash/switch folder in the switch.
+Some of the user configurable parameters are as follows: - community: The community that the client belongs to. - topics: The list of topics and SNMP table mapping that the client subscribes to synchronize configuration in.
 For example: "topics": { "alaDpDevicesTable": "DP_DEVICES_TABLE", "alaDpGlobalConfig": "DP_GLOBAL_CONFIG" } The above example provides the configuration for Device Profiling signatures (i.e. SNMP table alaDpDevicesTable) on a switch to be synchronized to other switches in the community.